Use work breakdown structure as the project's backbone

 Link project and product structure logically

-Traditional top-down planning of tasks and milestones demands early detailed specifications and complicates plan changes.
-CONTACT's Elements Work Breakdown solves this problem: Project management, planning teams, and specialists work collaboratively on work packages with clearly structured, transparent project views.
-Project managers embed status requirements and deliverables within the project structure and initially assign tasks to roles.
+Traditional top-down planning of tasks and milestones demands early, detailed specifications and complicates plan changes.
+CONTACT Elements Work Breakdown solves this problem: project management, planning teams, and specialists collaborate on work packages with clearly structured, transparent project views.
+Project managers embed status requirements and deliverables into the project structure and initially assign tasks to roles.
 Documents can be integrated as templates into contextual process information.
-During detailed planning, assignments are made to specialists who integrate completed deliverables into the project structure and traceably complete their tasks.
-This way, project management can focus on achieving objectives without having to track individual activities.
+During detailed planning, tasks are assigned to specialists who integrate completed deliverables into the project structure and traceably complete their tasks.
+This way, project managers can focus on achieving objectives without having to track individual activities.

-Traditional top-down planning of tasks and milestones demands early detailed specifications and complicates plan changes.
-CONTACT's Elements Work Breakdown solves this problem: Project management, planning teams, and specialists work collaboratively on work packages with clearly structured, transparent project views.
-Project managers embed status requirements and deliverables within the project structure and initially assign tasks to roles.
+Traditional top-down planning of tasks and milestones demands early, detailed specifications and complicates plan changes.
+CONTACT Elements Work Breakdown solves this problem: project management, planning teams, and specialists collaborate on work packages with clearly structured, transparent project views.
+Project managers embed status requirements and deliverables into the project structure and initially assign tasks to roles.
 Documents can be integrated as templates into contextual process information.
-During detailed planning, assignments are made to specialists who integrate completed deliverables into the project structure and traceably complete their tasks.
-This way, project management can focus on achieving objectives without having to track individual activities.
+During detailed planning, tasks are assigned to specialists who integrate completed deliverables into the project structure and traceably complete their tasks.
+This way, project managers can focus on achieving objectives without having to track individual activities.

-Connect the work breakdown structure with results as well as resource and quality planning
+Connect the WBS with results as well as resource and quality planning

-The project structure is foundational for workflow, schedule, and resource planning.
+The project structure serves as the foundation for workflow, schedule, and resource planning.
 Link tasks chronologically within the structure, visualize the process in a Gantt chart, and have project deadlines automatically calculated.
 These tasks also serve as the basis for your resource planning.
 Requirements can be predefined within templates.
 Responsibility for work packages can be organized incrementally: Project management assigns tasks in an early phase – for instance, within the template – to roles such as Development or QA Lead.
 These roles are later replaced by specific individuals who see all their assigned tasks in a personalized task list.
-This approach facilitates the successful planning of complex projects: from the Work Breakdown Structure, through work packages and deliverables, all the way to the final project goal.
+This approach facilitates the successful planning of complex projects: from the WBS, through work packages and deliverables, all the way to the final project goal.

-Connect the work breakdown structure with results as well as resource and quality planning
+Connect the WBS with results as well as resource and quality planning

-The project structure is foundational for workflow, schedule, and resource planning.
+The project structure serves as the foundation for workflow, schedule, and resource planning.
 Link tasks chronologically within the structure, visualize the process in a Gantt chart, and have project deadlines automatically calculated.
 These tasks also serve as the basis for your resource planning.
 Requirements can be predefined within templates.
 Responsibility for work packages can be organized incrementally: Project management assigns tasks in an early phase – for instance, within the template – to roles such as Development or QA Lead.
 These roles are later replaced by specific individuals who see all their assigned tasks in a personalized task list.
-This approach facilitates the successful planning of complex projects: from the Work Breakdown Structure, through work packages and deliverables, all the way to the final project goal.
+This approach facilitates the successful planning of complex projects: from the WBS, through work packages and deliverables, all the way to the final project goal.

-The project structure is foundational for workflow, schedule, and resource planning.
+The project structure serves as the foundation for workflow, schedule, and resource planning.
 Link tasks chronologically within the structure, visualize the process in a Gantt chart, and have project deadlines automatically calculated.
 These tasks also serve as the basis for your resource planning.
 Requirements can be predefined within templates.
 Responsibility for work packages can be organized incrementally: Project management assigns tasks in an early phase – for instance, within the template – to roles such as Development or QA Lead.
 These roles are later replaced by specific individuals who see all their assigned tasks in a personalized task list.
-This approach facilitates the successful planning of complex projects: from the Work Breakdown Structure, through work packages and deliverables, all the way to the final project goal.
+This approach facilitates the successful planning of complex projects: from the WBS, through work packages and deliverables, all the way to the final project goal.

 Related Elements